UC Medical Center Residency Programs

 Independent Practice

-PGY2 pharmacy residents will assist with provision of pharmacy coverage for rapid responses, Code Blue, and trauma stats.
-The PGY2 emergency medicine resident will spend one month longitudinally working with the Pulmonary Consult team to ensure safe antibiotic use in cystic fibrosis patients.
+PGY2 pharmacy residents will assist with provision of pharmacy coverage for rapid responses and code blue emergencies,.
 Residents are also integrated into the weekly clinical pharmacist call schedule.
 The PGY2 emergency medicine resident will be scheduled for rotating weekend clinical coverage (average of every third weekend) as well as three holidays.

 Professional Conferences